CharleRoger/Garden/Canon/Regions/Fountainhead/Öb+Xiyeru=Lavondu/People/Savamāri.md

 Savamāri was appointed the new role of *Ańaʼayeru* (grand tattooist) and immediately began work overseeing the development of a new version of the *[[Ugugo]]* "very many cuts", and teaching it to as many people as possible until their death in 641 BGS.
 # Historicity
-Savamāri was almost certainly a real person, as the historical record surrounding their later life and funeral in particular appear to be accurate and legitimate.
-It is unlikely that a single person invented writing ex nihilo, rather it appears that [[Xiyeru]] writing developed as a notation system for personal names on census records and similar documents.
+The earliest surviving true writing in [[Udovuʼo]] dates from around the time of Savamāri, though no contemporary records mention them by name.
+Savamāri was almost certainly a real person, as historical records surrounding their later life and funeral in particular, though composed posthumously, appear to be legitimate.
+The story of the invention of phonetic writing by a single person ex nihilo, however, is very much embellished and is likely not an accurate account of real events.
+Savamāri represents a broader movement occurring in the [[8th century BGS]], in which the name-writing techniques of the [[ńaʼayeru]] started to see use beyond the tattoo itself and in physical records of information.

-The earliest surviving writing in [[Udovuʼo]] dates from around 500 BGS, but it is reasonable that writing could have been utilised as early as 729 BGS.
-Savamāri most likely represents a broader movement occurring in the [[8th century BGS]], in which the name-writing techniques of the [[ńaʼayeru]] started to see use beyond the tattoo itself and in physical records of information.
+It is fairly well understood that [[Xiyeru]] writing developed as a notation system for personal names on census records and similar documents (*see [[Ugugo#History]]*), and writing at the time of Savamāri was already quite well developed.
+It is conceivable that similar writing could have been utilised as early as 1000 BGS, if not earlier, though perhaps without the use of purely phonetic elements.
+The widespread use of such phonograms alongside existing tattoo-signs in recording all elements of spoken language, and perhaps the earliest standard orthography, seems to have been Savamāri's contribution to writing.
+Whether they were actually the first person to utilise a consistent abjad to write consonants phonetically or if an earlier purely-logographic system of writing existed is not known.